ctdunc/vsc-dash/README.md

 which provides similar functionality.

 I also don't really use VS Code.
-I am packaging this for the benefit of my coworkers who do, and would welcome contributions/support from anyone who does end up using
+I am packaging this for the benefit of my coworkers who do, and would welcome feedback/support from anyone who does end up using it.

 - [Why not just use `assets/**/*.js`?](#why-not-just-use-assetsjs)
 - [Installation](#installation)